SteezieJ/SIGNSlate/README.md

 ## Sign Language key factors
 Hand signs can be identified through characteristics such as the image showing the shape of the hand.
-Other importatnt parameters are:
+Other important parameters are:

 * Hand shape
 * Palm orientation